-A good property management company can help both real estate investors and/or real estate agents in marketing to fill vacant property units with new tenants.
+A good property management company can help both real estate investors and/or agents in marketing to fill vacant property units with new tenants.

-Since this topic has at least some indirect relevance to real estate marketing, I decided to look into it a bit further and find out what property managers charge across different states and U.S. cities.
+Since this topic has at least some indirect relevance to real estate marketing, I decided to investigate it further and find out what property managers charge across different states and U.S. cities.

 I cross-checked different numbers from different sources to get a better and more reliable picture of the situation.